It's All In The Details

 - Marketing and Publicity

-STEP 1: You need a TENTATIVE space reservation to register an event on campus.
-If you have not already done so, contact the Scheduling Office by completing their simple online re-quest form.
+STEP 1: You need a TENTATIVE space reservation and register an event on campus.
+If you have not already done so, contact the Scheduling Office or Leadership Activities by completing the simple online re-quest form.

-Contact Theresa Polson if you have any questions about reserving a space on campus.
+Contact Alyssa Kienast if you have any questions about reserving a space on campus.

-STEP 3: A professional staff member of Leadership Activities will confirm your request for services.
+STEP 2 : A professional staff member of Leadership Activities will confirm your request